YimenAraya-Ajoy/YimenAraya-Ajoy.github.io/_pages/b-vision.md

 these hierarchical levels, yet different subfields of evolutionary ecology tend to focus on specific levels in isolation.
 Addressing this challenge requires integrating insights from across these disciplines.
-My expertise in developing and applying hierarchical modeling positions me strongly to tackle these questions, as it provides a rigorous framework for quantifying phenotypic variation at multiple levels and linking it to ecological and evolutionary processes.
-My previous work has successfully bridged such gaps, demonstrating my ability to address complex interdisciplinary questions.
+Our expertise in developing and applying hierarchical modeling positions me strongly to tackle these questions, as it provides a rigorous framework for quantifying phenotypic variation at multiple levels and linking it to ecological and evolutionary processes.
+Our previous work has successfully bridged such gaps, demonstrating our ability to address complex interdisciplinary questions.
 Building on this foundation, and with the support of outstanding academic fellows at NTNU, I am currently developing a European Research Council (ERC) grant proposal on the eco-evolutionary dynamics of phenotypic variation.

-## Towards a more integrative evolutionary ecology
-An overarching goal of my research is to advance a more integrative approach to evolutionary ecology.
-By working at the interface of behavioral ecology, quantitative genetics, and evolutionary demography, I aim to bridge disciplinary gaps and develop a comprehensive understanding of eco-evolutionary dynamics.
-Addressing the challenges posed by rapid environmental change requires international collaboration, as ecological and evolutionary processes operate across broad spatial and temporal scales.
-My research is embedded within a global network of collaborators, allowing me to integrate diverse study systems and methodological approaches to generate broadly applicable insights.
-I am excited about the opportunity to bring this research agenda to Uppsala University, contributing to its strong tradition of evolutionary ecology while fostering international partnerships that are essential for tackling pressing global challenges.
+## Collective resilience

+## SQuID

+## K-landscapes